Domaine des Chers

 It is at Château de Moriers that Gilles developed a new way of ageing wines...

 Dominique Piron's family has been living in Villié-Morgon for 14 generations.
-The understanding of their wines begins first of all with their family and terroir, so they will tell you their story...
-Here, the vinification is traditional!
-Wishing to adapt permanently to the environment, Maison Piron preserves the most elegant f....Lire plus Learn more
+The understanding of their wines begins first and foremost with their family and terroir, so they will delight you...Lire plus Learn more

 Dominique Piron's family has been living in Villié-Morgon for 14 generations.
 The understanding of their wines begins first of all with their family and terroir, so they will tell you their story...
 Here, the vinification is traditional!
 Wishing to constantly adapt to the environment, Maison Piron preserves the most elegant finesse, the best tannins and the purity in its wines.
 By vocation, given the large proportion of plots that can only be exploited manually, they seek to satisfy their vines with all possible natural levers by planting, for example, grasses, flowers, shrubs and other plants and trees of the local flora.